OWelton-Rosie/website/README.md

-When I commit a change, Cloudflare pages automatically updates and deploys the change(s) to my [website](https://website-j83.pages.dev/).
+When I commit a change, Cloudflare Pages automatically updates and deploys the change(s) to my [website](https://website-j83.pages.dev/).